petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### Environments and  Information flow

-!!! warning  "Production environment"
+!!! danger "Production environment"
-    Production environment is a **real & live** environment, where our customers work and operate their current business. **IT IS COMPLETELY FORBIDDEN TO ACCESS THAT ENVIRONMENT FOR NOT AUTHORIZED PERSONNEL.**
+    Production environment is a **real & live** environment, where our customers work and operate their current business.
+IT IS COMPLETELY **FORBIDDEN TO ACCESS** THAT ENVIRONMENT FOR NOT AUTHORIZED PERSONNEL.